SLED requests permission to exhume body of former Murdaugh housekeeper - NewsBreak

 She spent several weeks in the hospital before dying from the injuries.
 The cause of death was listed as natural and no autopsy was performed.

-“There’s really nothing natural about a 57-year-old woman falling down a flight of stairs to her death,” says family Attorney Ronnie Richter.
+“There’s really nothing natural about a 57-year-old woman falling down a flight of stairs to her death,” family Attorney Ronnie Richter said.

-“You know that part of it makes sense,” says Richter.
-“She had a terrible fall, a significant brain injury, a long hospitalization, and the death that follows.
+“You know that part of it makes sense,” Richter said.
+“She had a terrible fall, a significant brain injury, a long hospitalization and the death that follows.
 You know that sequence of events makes sense.
 But again, I guess there are still some questions about exactly how she fell that day.”

 They hope exhuming the body will provide some answers.

-Note: UPDATE: SLED provided an update Friday confirming they asked and received permission to exhume Satterfield’s remains and said the process will take weeks to complete.
-Read their statement below: